JimDesu/basis-lang/spec.md

                                                       ; precedence chain (&sect;9.15)
 ```

-A qualification naming a variable the signature does not introduce, or one not bounded by the named class, is a static error naming the mismatch.
+A qualification naming a variable the signature does not introduce, or one not bounded by the named concept, is a static error naming the mismatch.
 Bound witness variables (&sect;9.23) are admissible on an entry's right-hand side within a body where they are bound.

 The `#` prefix on an argument introduces a fresh local in argument position.
 The form is the call-site dual of `#name <- expr` for local introduction (&sect;7.1):